AI-BrainLat-team/Latam-Aging-Meta-Analysis/README.md

 * *R scripts*:
   - Code used for main results can be found in the <code>Results</code> folder.
-  - Code used for supplemenmtary results can be founded in the <code>Supp</code> folder.
+  - Code used for supplementary results can be founded in the <code>Supp</code> folder.

 * *Data*:
   - Cognition data can be found in the <code>Data/Cog.csv</code> file.